 Right to work – Difference between US and UK

-The right to work law, that is in force today in the US, dates back to 1947.
+The right to work law, which is in force today in the US, dates back to 1947.
 This law is mainly in place so that employees get the benefits of union contracts without paying fees to a union.

-Furthermore, it protects workers from employers that want to force their employees to join a union.
+Furthermore, it protects workers from employers who want to force their employees to join a union.
 With the right to work law in place, employers can’t make union membership a requirement for employment anymore.
 This allows employees to have the freedom to choose a membership voluntarily instead.

 As you can see, the right to work law in the US has very little to do with the actual right to work.

 This is a significant difference to the right to work check in the UK.
 The United Kingdom has a rule in place, that everybody, British or international, has to literally prove the right to work before employment.
 Therefore, pre-employment screenings have to be conducted.